ThomasKaiser/sbc-bench/results/reviews/FriendlyELEC-NanoPi-NEO4.md

   * Vulnerability Spectre v2:        Vulnerable
   * Kernel 5.10.63-rockchip64 / CONFIG_HZ=250

-Kernel 5.10.63 is not latest 5.10.168 LTS that was released on 2023-02-15.
+Kernel 5.10.63 is not latest 5.10.169 LTS that was released on 2023-02-22.

-Please check https://endoflife.date/linux for details.
+See https://endoflife.date/linux for details.
 It is somewhat likely that a lot of exploitable vulnerabilities exist for this kernel as well as many unfixed bugs.
-Better upgrade to a supported version ASAP.